-- (1) The Tax and Customs Board shall process images and metadata obtained by using the technical device referred to in § 30 (1) of this Act in the Scanner Images Database. - (2) The purpose of maintaining the Scanner Images Database is to collect and process information concerning means of transport and freight containers to ensure the collection of state taxes and to prevent tax fraud and illicit trafficking. - (3) The data contained in the Scanner Images Database is not public.
-The database can be accessed by the Tax and Customs Board, the Police and Border Guard Board, the Estonian Internal Security Service and the Estonian Foreign Intelligence Service. - (4) The chief processor of the Scanner Images Database may disclose data contained in the database to a customs administration of another country within the framework of customs or taxation cooperation taking place under Union legislation or an international agreement. - (5) The chief processor of the Scanner Images Database is the Tax and Customs Board. - (6) The Scanner Images Database and the statutes thereof shall be established by a regulation of the minister responsible for the field.
+(1) The Tax and Customs Board shall process images and metadata obtained by using the technical device referred to in § 30 (1) of this Act in the Scanner Images Database.

+(2) The purpose of maintaining the Scanner Images Database is to collect and process information concerning means of transport and freight containers to ensure the collection of state taxes and to prevent tax fraud and illicit trafficking.

+(3) The data contained in the Scanner Images Database is not public.
+The database can be accessed by the Tax and Customs Board, the Police and Border Guard Board, the Financial Intelligence Unit, the Estonian Internal Security Service and the Estonian Foreign Intelligence Service.
+[RT I, 21.11.2020, 1 - entry into force 01.01.2021] (4) The controller of the Scanner Images Database may disclose data contained in the database to a customs administration of another country within the framework of customs or taxation cooperation taking place under Union legislation or an international agreement.

+(5) The controller of the Scanner Images Database is the Tax and Customs Board.

+(6) The Scanner Images Database and the statutes thereof shall be established by a regulation of the minister responsible for the field.